SharinaS/Cloud-Engineering-Fundamentals/ec2.md

 * Backed by instance store
   * root device for an instance launched from the AMI is an instance store volume created from a **template stored in S3**.
   * Sometimes called Ephemeral Storage
+  * Can be referred to as a Store-Backed AMI

 See below - [Persistant Storage vs Emphemoral Storage](#Persistant-Storage-vs-Emphemoral-Storage)